dmd-program/dmd-100/topics/character.md

 ## Characterization

-In the process of characterization, a writer will develop traits of a character according to how they will serve the story's plot requirements.
-Characters are often inspired by people from real life, but often become simplified and adapted as needed.
+In the process of characterization, a writer will construct traits of a character according to how they will serve the story's plot requirements.
+Characters are often inspired by people from real life, but often become simplified, combined, and adapted as needed.

+See this [tvtropes.org wiki](http://tvtropes.org/pmwiki/pmwiki.php/Main/CharacterizationTropes) for a collection of character tropes.

+## Types (tropes) in fictional stories

+Character types help to push the They are often one or a combination of the following:

+1. **Main character:** The story typically follows this character most closely.
+They are needed to resolve the conflict.
+2. **Supporting character:** These characters help us understand the main character, advance the story
+3. **Protagonist character:**
+4. **Antagonist character:**
+5. **Dynamic character:** Shows development and change over time
+6. **Static character:** Does not develop or change over time
+7. **Anti-hero character:**
+8. **Round character:**
+9. **Flat character:**
+10. **Stock character:**
+11. **Foil character:** Typically contrasts the main character in qualities and values so that we may learn more about the main character.
+12. **Symbolic character:** This character represents an abstract concept like "hope" or "justice."

 ## Character profile